Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 Applying for a British Passport is the last step of your UK citizenship journey.
 You can use this document to prove your status as a British national.

-You can submit your British Passport application process once you have become a British citizen.
-This document will let you prove your status as a UK national, either after registration or naturalisation.
+You can submit your British Passport application process once you have become a British citizen, British overseas citizen or a British protected person.
+A passport will let you prove your status as a UK national, either after registration or naturalisation.

 A passport is a travel document that will allow you to enter and leave the country free from immigration controls.
 It can also be used as proof of identity for accessing benefits and services and also represents proof of right to work, study and live permanently in the UK.